2022–23 Tottenham Hotspur F.C. season: Transfers out

-Pre-season and mid-season friendlies
+Pre-season and friendlies

 To prepare for the upcoming season, Tottenham played a series of friendlies across the world.
 The club first met Korean club Team K League and Sevilla in South Korea for the Coupang Play Series on 13 and 16 July 2022, respectively.
 The team then travelled to Scotland to play Rangers on 23 July 2022 and played Roma in Israel for the I-Tech Cup the following week.

 In December, while the season was halted due to the ongoing 2022 FIFA World Cup, Tottenham announced a mid-season friendly behind closed doors against Scottish side Motherwell on 9 December as well as an additional match at home with reduced capacity to French club Nice on 21 December 2022.